radhikamattoo/stargazers/README.md

 ## Overview

-I'm personally obsessed with space; when I was younger, I'd love looking at planets and stars from a telescope in my backyard - why not make a web app that helps keep track of all your favorite exoplanet ?
+I'm personally obsessed with space; when I was younger, I'd love looking at planets and stars from a telescope in my backyard - why not make a web app that helps keep track of all your favorite exoplanet?

 A user can sign up and create a list of their favorite exoplanets by either entering their own information they've monitored or by querying an archive of ~ 2,000 confirmed exoplanets by NASA.
 If the user opts to enter their own information, the app will first crosscheck with the NASA archive to see if they're referencing a confirmed exoplanet, and will add the confirmed planet instead if there is a single match.
 If there's more than one match, the user can choose from the list of matching planets, or opt to make a new entry into their own observation list (the NASA archive won't be affected by this).
 This entry will be marked as a user exoplanet, rather than a confirmed NASA exoplanet.